DanielOhrin/MidnightBot/README.md

 # MidnightBot

+MidnightSky is a competitive minecraft skyblock server.
-This is a discord bot that interacts with the API from api.midnightsky.net I play to return useful information.
+This is a discord bot that interacts with their API to return useful information to players.